ennuicastr/libavjs-webcodecs-polyfill/README.md

 ## Limitations

+Parts of the API outside of the main classes are not modified.
+In particular, LibAVJS-WebCodecs-Polyfill makes no attempt to replace `CanvasRenderingContext2D.drawImage` or otherwise give it the capability to draw `VideoFrame`s.

 libav.js is surprisingly fast for what it is, but it ain't fast.
 All audio codecs work fine, but video struggles. libav.js also currently doesn't support multithreading, so every encoder/decoder is single-threaded.
 But, multiple